 A prophetic application

 After the period described in the book of Judges, the history of the kings Saul, David and Solomon follows.
 We find them in the books of Samuel and of Kings.
-For Christianity, the period of the book of Judges can be compared to the period that begins after the apostles’ passing away, the post-apostolic era.
+For professing Christianity, the period of the book of Judges can be compared to the period that begins after the apostles’ passing away, the post-apostolic era.
 This period will end with the rapture of the church.

 If we compare the events that take place after the church’s rapture with Saul, David and Solomon we get the following picture.
 After the church is raptured, the antichrist, of whom Saul is a picture, will reveal himself.
 The antichrist will ruin the people.
 But the Lord Jesus, the true David, will appear and bring the long-awaited peace for all who have looked forward to Him.
 To achieve that, He will judge the enemies.
 Immediately thereafter He will, as the true Solomon, establish the millennial kingdom of peace.
-These events, which will therefore take place after the church’s rapture, are described in the book of Revelation from chapter 6 onwards.
+These events, which will therefore take place after the church’s rapture, are described in the book of Revelation from chapter 6 onward.

 The history of the church on earth

-It is striking how the description of the decay in Revelation 2-3 begins with the letter to Ephesus – to whom Paul had previously been able to communicate God’s full counsel on the heavenly position of the church – and ends with Laodicea and her condition.
+It is striking how the description of the decay in Revelation 2 and 3 begins with the letter to Ephesus – to whom Paul had previously been able to communicate God’s full counsel on the heavenly position of the church – and ends with Laodicea and her condition.
 In all this, it is important to keep in mind that this is about the church in her responsibility on earth and not about the church according to God’s counsel.

 Man spoils everything